tonderaiitai8-png/SYRA/README.md

 -   `VITE_SUPABASE_URL`: The URL of your Supabase project.
 -   `VITE_SUPABASE_ANON_KEY`: The `anon` key for your Supabase project.
--   `VITE_OPENAI_API_KEY`: Your API key from OpenAI.

 ### Backend (Supabase Edge Functions)

-You need to set the following secrets for the `create-checkout-session` edge function in your Supabase project dashboard:
+You need to set the following secrets for Supabase edge functions in your Supabase project dashboard:

 -   `STRIPE_SECRET_KEY`: Your secret key from Stripe.
 -   `SUPABASE_SERVICE_ROLE_KEY`: The `service_role` key for your Supabase project.
+-   `OPENAI_API_KEY`: Your OpenAI API key for the `ai-chat` function.
 -   `SUPABASE_URL`: The URL of your Supabase project.

 ## 🏗️ Project Structure